Claudia118/world-clock/README.md

 # world-clock

-Is a SheCodes project where the main purpose is to display the timezone of the search city.
+Is a SheCodes project where the main purpose is to display the timezone of the different city in the drop box menu.

 ## Description